Top 10 security engineer interview questions and answers

 Cross-site scripting (or XSS) is a client-side code injection attack.
 An attacker will execute malicious scripts that perform negative actions in a website or web application without expecting that kind of input.
 This allows the attacker to perform several actions that they would otherwise not be authorized or able to execute.

 Cross-site scripting is one of the most common exploits carried out on the internet through web applications, mainly because vulnerabilities are inadvertently written into the code of these resources.
 This happens due to a lack of security considerations during the development cycle, and these vulnerabilities have a serious negative effect on business if they are not mitigated.

 The best way to combat an XSS vulnerability is with data validation, both on the client and on the server side.

 Insight into the question: You want to show that you understand how common this attack is and how serious it potentially is for an unprotected web application on the internet.
-The key message is that a web application inadvertently uses unvalidated, unauthorized or unencrypted input as code, causing negative outcomes for the user and for the business that is hosting the web application.
+The key message is that a web application inadvertently uses unvalidated, unauthorized or unencrypted input as code, causing negative outcomes for the user and the business hosting the web application.

 7. What techniques can be used to prevent a brute-force login attack?

 The correct answer is to report it to the information security department and to never plug it into a computer.
-Destroying the USB drive is also not the proper approach, because a proper and thorough investigation by trained forensics specialists could help determine who the attacker is, which can then be relayed to the proper authorities.
+Destroying the USB drive is also not the proper approach because a proper and thorough investigation by trained forensics specialists could help determine who the attacker is, which can then be relayed to the proper authorities.